Computer Science and Engineering

 and the Michigan Database Group

-My students and I work on projects in several areas of data mangement, including:
+My students and I currently work on projects in four areas of data mangement:

 You can read more about our research here